lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 set to "match-mapping" and the CDA is set to "mapping-sent".

 Otherwise the value variation of the IID may be reduced to few bytes.
-In that case, the TV is set to the stable part of the IID, the MO is set to MSB and the CDA is set to LSB.
+In that case, the TV is set to the stable part of the IID, the MO is set to "MSB" and the CDA is set to "LSB".

 Finally, the IID can be sent on the LPWAN.
 In that case, the TV is not set, the MO is set to "ignore" and the CDA is set to "value-sent".